henrik/sipper/README.md

     ./sipper --user me@example.com --pw mypassword --max 3

-Files will end up in `./downloads`.
+By default, files end up in `./downloads`.
+You can specify another destination (automatically created if it doesn't exist):

+    ./sipper --user me@example.com --pw mypassword --dir ~/Downloads/Elixir\ Sips

 If a file exists on disk, it won't be downloaded again.

 The `sipper` executable is self-contained and can run on any machine with Erlang installed.
 [Read more.](http://elixir-lang.org/docs/master/mix/Mix.Tasks.Escript.Build.html)